Board of Directors

 Trustee, World Academy of Art and Science

 Robert J. Berg founded the Office of Evaluation at the US Agency for International Development and was founding chair of evaluation for the Organization for Economic Cooperation and Development’s Development Assistance Committee.
 He was the first Senior Fellow of the Overseas Development Council.
 He was President and Chair of the International Development Conference, the largest forum on international development in the United States with a board of 120 leaders of development.
 In preparation for the Rio Summit he advised the leaders of the International Union for the Conservation of Nature on the implications of public administration on the environment.
 He authored the main US background paper of the World Summit on Sustainable Development.
 He helped train the top 300 UN officials in strategic planning and human resource management.
 He was senior advisor for various UN groupings, including the World Summit for Children (the first summit on development), the World Education Forum consisting of the world’s education ministers, and the UN Economic Commission for Africa (1995-2005), where he helped in the most thorough reform of any part of the United Nations.
 He proposed and assembled the United Nations’ first system wide substantive initiative, the second being the Millennium Development Goals.
-He serves on a number of boards in the non-profit and for profit sectors, including the World Academy of Art and Science.
+He is Adviser to the Board of the World Academy of Art and Science.

 Fredrick Barton, Secretary